-Preservation of the historic structures at Cavallo Point has always been central to our mission, as the development of the resort involved reusing 17 previously abandoned and deteriorated buildings.
-Most of the materials that comprise the historic buildings were retained or repurposed, including nearly 100 percent of the building shells and approximately 75 percent of the interior fabric, such as walls and hardwood floors, pressed tin ceilings, crown moldings, and fireplaces.
+Historic Lodging – Preservation of the historic structures at Cavallo Point has always been central to our mission, as the development of the resort involved reusing 17 previously abandoned and deteriorated buildings.
+Most of the materials that comprise the historic buildings were retained or repurposed, including nearly 100% of the building shells and approximately 75% of the interior fabric such as walls and hardwood floors, pressed tin ceilings, crown moldings and fireplaces.

-The Contemporary guest rooms were built on the existing footprints of Capehart housing, and were designed to emulate the Capeharts while utilizing sustainable construction.
+Contemporary Lodging – The Contemporary guest rooms were built on the existing footprints of Capehart housing, and were designed to emulate the Capeharts while utilizing sustainable construction.
 Building materials were regionally sourced and were either comprised mostly of recycled materials or made from rapidly renewable resources.
-Bamboo was used for the finishes and shredded blue jeans for insulation in the walls.
+Bamboo was used for the finished and shredded blue jeans for insulation in the walls.

 Across the property, we use energy-efficient appliances and lighting, and utilize motion sensors, timers, and programmable thermostats to prevent energy usage in areas that are unoccupied.

-Taking advantage of our waterfront location and using natural or energy-efficient ventilation – including ceiling fans and windows that open to cool San Francisco Bay breezes – we have significantly reduced energy use by eliminating air conditioning in 97 percent of the lodge rooms.
+Taking advantage of our waterfront location and using natural or energy-efficient ventilation — including ceiling fans and windows that open to cool San Francisco Bay breezes — we have significantly reduced energy use by eliminating air conditioning in 97% of the lodge rooms.

-All resort facilities feature water-efficient sink faucets, showers, and toilets, and our laundry uses a water reclamation system that saves approximately one million gallons of water each year.
+All resort facilities feature water-efficient sink faucets, showers, and toilets, and our laundry uses a water reclamation system that saves approximately 1,000,000 gallons of water each year.

-We strive to eliminate the use of plastics, and promote recycling throughout the property.
+We strive to eliminate the use of plastics and promote recycling throughout the property.
 In fact, Cavallo Point is the single greatest contributor to recycling efforts in Sausalito.
-As the town’s leading business, the resort helps to ensure that the locally mandated recycle-to-trash minimum ratio (50/50) is met.
+As the town’s leading business, the resort helps to ensure the locally mandated recycle-to-trash minimum ratio (50/50) is met.

-All or our guest rooms feature luxurious Nandina Organics linens, towels, and bathrobes, derived from sustainable resources and responsible manufacturing practices.
-Our mattresses are produced in California and made from organic cotton, with a removable cover so that they never end up in a landfill, if damaged.
+All of our guest rooms feature luxurious Nandina Organics linens, towels, and bathrobes, derived from sustainable resources and responsible manufacturing practices.
+Our mattresses are produced in California and made from organic cotton, with a removable cover so they never end up in a landfill, if damaged.

-Both Farley and Sula focus on fresh, seasonal and locally sourced products.
-Menus are seasonally adapted and crafted from the best available sources in the local area – 90% of the food we serve is sourced within 200 miles.
+Both Farley and Sula focus on fresh, seasonal, and locally sourced products.
+Menus are seasonally crafted from the best local available sources — 90% of the food we serve is sourced within 200 miles.
 Since most of the ingredients used are fresh, the restaurant’s refrigeration requirements are greatly reduced, saving energy.